 Gilbert Strang, Linear Algebra and its Applications,

 Thomson--Brooks/Cole, fourth edition (2006), (ISBN 0-03-010567-6, ISBN-13: 9780030105678).

 The main source of course material in this department is the World Wide Web.
 The department home page is http://sites.math.rutgers.edu That page has links to Course materials, which shows a page with links to individual courses.
 Many courses, including this one, have pointers to several years of course archives.
 Here is a link to the summer 2007 page, which was taught by the present instructor.
 This course has been stable for several years.
 However, you can expect minor revisions in the supplements, and some new homework exercises.

 I also have a personal home page that can also be reached by following the Faculty link on the department page.

-I will be available in my Livingston office (LSH-B102B) for questions between 5:00 and 6:00 PM on class days, and in Hill 438 by appointment.
+I will be available in Hill 438 for questions between 5:00 and 6:00 PM on class days, and at other times by appointment.

 The pace of the course will be enforced by a short (of duration no more than 45 minutes) exam each week.
 These exams will be given at the start of the period on Tuesday for the second and third weeks, and Monday for subsequent weeks.

 Homework will be collected two class meetings after it is assigned.
 The homework will be graded.
 The grade will mostly serve to identify additional work that should be done prior to the exam.

 July 4 is a holiday, but it falls on Friday this year, so we will have six full weeks of classes.

 There will be a three hour final exam in the last class meeting on Thursday, July 31.
 This class will been lengthened to three hours, and be held from 6 to 9 PM.
 No books, papers or calculators are allowed on any exam.